Dating Site Fraud and Green Card Scams

 Marriage Green Card Scams

-As a Las Vegas green card lawyer, I know from experience that the issue of green card scams and dating site fraud are things that concern US citizens and foreign nationals alike in the context of a marriage green card or k1 visa.
-Online dating and social networking sites are the way of the world.
+As a Las Vegas green card lawyer, I know from experience that the issues of green card scams and dating site fraud are of serious concern to US citizens and foreign nationals.
+The issue may arise in the context of a marriage green card or k1 visa matter.
+Today online dating is growing in popularity.
 Many people date women and men online with great success.
 But dating site fraud is often a concern in meeting persons online especially when those persons are foreign nationals.

 Many lonely hearts have been targeted by foreign nationals, fraudulently professing love and romantic interest.
 These romance scams involve: